OvercastNetwork/SportBukkit/README.md

 How To
 ------

-Init a Craftbukkit and Bukkit module : `git submodule update --init`
+Initalize the Bukkit and Craftbukkit modules: `./init.sh`

-Apply Patches: `./applyPatches.sh`
+Apply the patches: `./applyPatches.sh`

 Compile SportBukkit: `./compile.sh`

-SportBukkit binary will be located in build/CraftBukkit/target.
+The SportBukkit binary will be located in build/CraftBukkit/target.

 People Using SportBukkit
 ------------------------